 The Hot Topics segment will conclude with a panel discussion moderated by Marko Slusarczuk, director of government programs for OIDA.

-Radu Barsan, president and CEO of Redfern Integrated Optics will speak on how novel semiconductor lasers enable effective infrastructure monitoring.
-"Static and Dynamic Strain Measurement for Bridges, Tunnels, Dams and Other Smart Structures" will be presented by Tom Graver, Director, Optical Sensing Group, Micron Optics.
-Pipeline monitoring and smart grid applications will be the focus of a talk by Paul Sanders, Partner, Qorex, while chemical detection -- industrial process and transportation security will be presented by Robert Lieberman, president and CTO, Intelligent Optical Systems.
+Radu Barsan, president and CEO of Redfern Integrated Optics, will speak on how novel semiconductor lasers enable effective infrastructure monitoring.
+"Static and Dynamic Strain Measurement for Bridges, Tunnels, Dams and Other Smart Structures" will be presented by Tom Graver, director of the Optical Sensing Group at Micron Optics.
+Pipeline monitoring and smart grid applications will be the focus of a talk by Paul Sanders, a partner at Qorex, while chemical detection – industrial process and transportation security – will be presented by Robert Lieberman, president and CTO of Intelligent Optical Systems.

-The Sensors for Instrastructure Monitoring segment will conclude with a panel discussion led by David Krohn, Light Wave Venture.
+The Sensors for Instrastructure Monitoring segment will conclude with a panel discussion led by David Krohn of Light Wave Venture.

-The forum's second day will include discussions of photonics in defense aerospace solutions, aerospace and defense trends and photonics market entry issues, and custom imagery, sensing, and fiber optic systems for defense and aerospace.
+The forum's second day will include discussions of photonics in defense aerospace solutions, aerospace and defense trends, photonics market entry issues, and custom imagery, sensing and fiber optic systems for defense and aerospace.
 Three major players in these sectors will present their perspectives on the types of devices and capabilities for which they foresee a need.
-They will also discuss the strict quality, reliability, and performance requirements of this market as well as the procedural aspects of becoming a subcontractor to the major systems developers.
+They also will discuss the strict quality, reliability and performance requirements of this market as well as the procedural aspects of becoming a subcontractor to the major systems developers.
 Two smaller suppliers will present their experiences in penetrating this market and provide insights into potential pitfalls and traps.

-The two-day forum will conclude with a panel discussion on government funding of optoelectronics featuring participants from DARPA, the National Institute of Standards and Technology, and the Department of Energy.
+The two-day forum will conclude with a panel discussion on government funding of optoelectronics featuring participants from DARPA, the National Institute of Standards and Technology and the US Department of Energy.